npm/npm/doc/misc/npm-config.md

 * Type: path

 A path to a file containing one or multiple Certificate Authority signing certificates.
-Similar to the `ca` setting, but allows for multiple CA's, as well as for the CA information to be stored in a file on disk.
+Similar to the `ca` setting, but allows for multiple CA’s, as well as for the CA information to be stored in a file on disk.

 ### cache